$FastDoc$: Domain-Specific Fast Continual Pre-training Technique using Document-Level Metadata and Taxonomy: Experiments and Results

 \textbf{Analyzing impact of fine-tuning on SQuAD 2.0: }Table \ref{tab:techqa_results_no_squad} shows the results on the TechQA Dataset without intermediate fine-tuning on SQuAD 2.0 Dataset.
 Intermediate SQuAD 2.0 fine-tuning definitively improves results for $6$ out of $8$ baselines, and all the \fpdm~variants.

 \textbf{Additional Ablation Analysis}

-We perform two additional ablations on $\fpdm(Cus.)_{RoBERTa}$ - (1) We pre-train both the lower and higher-level encoders and fine-tune the lower encoder.
+We perform the following ablations on $\fpdm(Cus.)_{RoBERTa}$ - (1) We pre-train both the lower and higher-level encoders and fine-tune the lower encoder.
 This is referred to as $\fpdm(Cus.)_{RoBERTa}(FULL)$ (2) We replace the lower encoder sRoBERTa (sentence transformer) with RoBERTa-BASE (still keeping its weights frozen) and refer to it as $\fpdm(Cus.)_{RoBERTa} (lower-RoBERTa)$.

 Table \ref{tab:techqa_additional_ablation} shows the results corresponding to the ablations and \fpdm\ on TechQA Dataset.
 We can see that \fpdm\ performs better than $\fpdm(Cus.)_{RoBERTa} (lower-RoBERTa)$ on all 3 metrics, and gives better F1 and HA\_F1@1 than $\fpdm(Cus.)_{RoBERTa}(FULL)$.